Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: Computational Quantum Simulations

 \subsubsection{Isolated Environment Hamiltonian}

-We take the quantum environment E as a set of evenly spaced harmonic levels that can be completely defined using an energy quantum number $m$ and a degeneracy quantum number $l$.
-These quantum numbers together specify each zero order E state as $|m,l\rangle$.
+We model the environment by making a rather drastic, but computationally straightforward approximation to a true continuum of environment levels, following our previous work \cite{polyadbath} and the work of Borowski et al. \cite{Gemmerarticle} and \cite{Belgians2} for alternate finite bath models.
+Specifically, we use a set of evenly spaced harmonic levels that can be completely defined using an energy quantum number $m$ and a degeneracy quantum number $l$.
+These quantum numbers together specify each zero order E state as $| \epsilon \rangle$ = $|m,l\rangle$.
 The zero order E Hamiltonian is taken as

 where $\omega_{E}$ is a parameter of the model, taken to be 1.
 We choose to make the zero order harmonic spacing of E equal to that of the system.
+This is based on the idea that SE interactions that approximately conserve total energy will be the most favorable and important interactions that a system would have with a true continuum environment.
+Ignoring the levels in-between allows us to make the computations tractable while maintaining the essential physics involved in SE energy transfer.
 The degeneracy of each level is given by $g(m)=Ab^{m\omega_E}$ where $A$ and $b$ are parameters of the model.
-The rationale for this degeneracy behavior has to do with temperature, as explained shortly.
+The degeneracy pattern is based on how the degeneracy of a true continuum environment increases with energy at a given temperature $T,$ as will be explained shortly.
+In sum, the model environment is a computationally tractable approximation that is designed to mimic the most important thermodynamic properties of a true constant temperature environment heat bath: statistical degeneracies corresponding to a temperature $T$ and the ability to exchange heat with the system while conserving total energy.